-Instead, decide in advance the size of groups and - possibly - who you want in each one.
+Instead, decide in advance the size of groups and -

+possibly - who you want in each one.
 You can allocate people to groups by some arbitrary criterion, such as birthdays, height or random numbers.
-Or you can allocate people according to their views about specific issues, such as about war.
+Or you can allocate people according to their views about specific issues, such as about money or love.
 Or you can select the groups in advance, to get a desired mix of personality types.
-For example, to foster balanced participation, you might put the most talkative students in a group together, and the quietest ones.
+For example, to foster balanced participation, you might put the most talkative students in a group together.